Jon1Games/telepads/README.md

 In the Config the following thinsg can be configured:
 1. Database (inc. driver path for both mariadb and mysql support)

-More config is comming soon at the time a teleport costs 2 coins and is used via vault, names and messages are also hard coded at the time which will change in the future.
+More config is coming soon at the time a teleport costs 2 coins and is used via vault, names and messages are also hard coded at the time which will change in the future.

 ## language